Sat. October 4th 7:30

 Slava Tolstoy is a Boston based guitarist, singer and producer, originally from St. Petersburg Russia.
 Slava’s original songs are best described as energetic pop-rock with tight arrangements, virtuoso soloing and deep and meaningful lyrics in the best traditions of Russian rock.
 World class musicians, including Grammy winners and nominees were carefully selected to play in Slava’s band and on his latest studio album - “Songs About the Sea” (Песни Про Море).

-Together, the three string-wielding maestros have forged a powerful group dynamic, developed over years of gigging and concerts, and the result is an interplay that will bring a smile to your face!
+Together, the three string-wielding maestros have forged a powerful group dynamic and the result is an interplay that will bring a smile to your face!

 Music starts at 7:30 for two sets with a short intermission.
 Homemade refreshments will be available.